thecatalinstan/objc-class-enum/README.md

 # objc-class-enum

 Nicer enums for objective-c with class properties.
+Or singletons if you will.

 A common way of creating more expressive _enum-like_ structures in languages that don't support such constructs is to use _static_ or class properties to encapsulate the enum logic.
+The idea is to expose specific instances of the object encapsulating the data as singletons.
+The approach has some merit as it gets rid of the need to have arrays and dictionaries of associated values or to have massive `switch` statements, since all the data is encapsulated in the perticular instance.
+Additionally it can make the code that uses such _class enums_ more expressive and easier to read.
+None of this is particular to Objective-C.

 ```objc
 @interface Color : NSObject